J’adore Chico’s 10-Pieces/20-Outfits Wardrobe Extravaganza (Creating a Travel Capsule Wardrobe)

 There is nothing more French (and therefore classic, in my book) than a white shirt.
 The ruffle-front adds a nice design and instant flare.
 Paired with the Sophia-Slim ankle pants it is ultra-classic.
 I kept the necklace on but if I was feeling it was all too fussy, I would drop that stick with the blouse and pants and feel very comfortable in this for work, for Paris, for travel – these pants are incredibly comfortable – and more!

-I threw the Bateau-Neck sweater back over my shoulders – I often get cold in conference rooms, in planes and restaurants, so I always like to have something I can add to combat a chill!
+I threw the Bateau-Neck sweater back over my shoulders – I often get cold in conference rooms, on planes, and in restaurants, so I always like to have something I can add to combat a chill!

 Outfit #4: Simple basics